- This event has passed.

 - Talks on local history eg Hunts Cyclists Battalion

-Many of these events can be booked on our Facebook page through Eventbrite or at the following shops: Oxfam Books and Music and Niche Comics & Bookshop.
+Many of these events can be booked on the Facebook page through Eventbrite or at the following shops: Oxfam Books and Music and Niche Comics & Bookshop.

 When the county of Huntingdonshire ceased to exist in 1971, this brought to an end a civic power which had existed for over 1000 years.
 During its existence, Huntingdonshire has given us a rich historical heritage.
 With this depth of history in mind, the Huntingdonshire History Festival was born.